studio 3: community art studio and gallery

-Studio 3 is a brick & mortar community art studio and gallery for young artists, Black, Brown Indigenous artists, and artist activists.
+Studio 3 is a community art studio and gallery by and for young artists, Black, Brown, Indigenous artists, and artist activists.

 What Does Studio 3 Do?

-The mission of Studio 3 is to center the art and voices of young people, Black, Brown, Indigenous people of color, and individuals who utilize the arts as an expression, exploration, or act of social justice.
-We will host:
+The mission of Studio 3 is to center the voices, art and stories of young people, Black, Brown, Indigenous people of color, and individuals who utilize the arts as an expression, exploration, or act of social justice.

 1. Art workshops for kids and families that explore art-making and storytelling as community building and care.

 2. Art-based professional development for adults who are raising, caring for, working with, or supporting kids and families.